redhat-openshift-ecosystem/community-operators-pipeline/docs/operator-version-update.md

 ## Operator versioning strategy

-!!! warning
-    Updating existing `ci.yaml` is `only` possible via an extra PR with single file modification.
-Otherwise tests will fail

 Sometimes it is needed to change how operator versions are built in to the index.
 This can be controlled by `ci.yaml` file.
 [More info](./operator-ci-yaml.md#reviewers)

 ## Reviewers update

-!!! warning
-    Updating existing `ci.yaml` is `only` possible via an extra PR with single file modification.
-Otherwise tests will fail

 While operator is involving over a time, some time it is needed to change reviewers.
 This can be controlled by `ci.yaml` file.
 [More info](./operator-ci-yaml.md#operator-versioning)